-In order to see how well you are reaching your social media marketing goals, it’s crucial to focus on the right metrics from the beginning.
+In order to see how well you are reaching your social media marketing goals, it’s crucial to focus on the right, different metrics from the beginning.

 When leveraging social media marketing, two critical metrics to monitor and understand are: “Reach” vs “Impressions”.

-Upon making a post via your business page, your Facebook shows you the number of people you were able to “reach” with your post.
+Upon making a post via your business page, your Facebook shows you the total number of people you were able to “reach” with your post.

 But not all of them put in the effort to truly understand what they mean.
 Also, it’s easy to confuse Reach with Impressions and vice versa.

 Unless and until you spend time analyzing them, you will fail to get the most out of your social media marketing campaign.

 You can only have a proper strategy in place when you properly measure these important metrics and see what you can do to improve your efforts.

 Here’s why it’s crucial to know the real difference between Reach vs Impressions:

-- Brand Awareness
+1. Brand Awareness

-- Audience Growth
+2. Audience Growth

 Growing your social media audience allows you to reach out to new people and expose them to your brand and products.

-- Audience Influence
+3. Audience Influence

 Knowing your Reach as well as your Impressions allows you to build and nurture strong relationships with your existing fans and followers.

-Before you can start measuring Reach vs Impressions, you first need to learn more about these two metrics, and get more clarity on how they work.
+Before you can start measuring Reach vs Impressions, you first need to learn more about these two metrics and get more clarity on how they work.